 How can leaders at children's hospitals best position their institutions to recruit and retain this up-and-coming workforce?

-The best thing is to recognize what you can and cannot do, because guardrails are important in health care for a variety of reasons—whether it's HIPAA, security concerns or just being respectful of people.
-The trick is to not hide behind those factors when it is reasonable that there is a technological solution to address a problem.
+The best thing is to recognize what you can and cannot do, because guardrails are important in health care for a variety of reasons — whether it's HIPAA, security concerns, or just being respectful of people.
+The trick is to not hide behind those factors when it is reasonable to have a technological solution to address a problem.

-That's the challenge for a lot of health care leaders—not in the sense that they're hiding behind it, but it's just easier to keep doing things the way they are and extend it out another two, three, four years.
-But the reality is if we want to attract and keep Gen Z employees, they don't want to work with dated systems, because two, three, four more years in health care could be dramatically different from what they're expecting.
+For many health care leaders, it's easier to keep doing things the way they are and extend it out another two, three, four years.
+But technology in two to four more years could be outdated and dramatically different from what Gen Z expecting.